Secukinumab

 Infections

-If you have an active infection of any kind, treatment with secukinumab will not be started until the infection is treated successfully.
+If you have an active infection of any kind, treatment with secukinumab will not be started until the infection is gone.
+Serious infections such as tuberculosis (TB) are seen rarely, and screening for TB may be needed before treatment begins.

 Use with other medicines

-• Secukinumab can interact with other medicines.
+• Secukinumab can affect and be affected by other medicines.
 You should tell all your doctors about all medicines you are taking or plan to take.
-This includes over the counter or herbal/naturopathic medicines.
+This includes over the counter or herbal/natural medicines.

 Use with phototherapy